Mirantis/k8s-devbox/README.md

 ```
 USE_VIRTUALBOX=1 ./install.sh host
 ```
-to use VirtualBox instead of libvirt.
+to force the use of VirtualBox event if vagrant-libvirt plugin is installed.
 You may need to relogin after that.

 To install using Vagrant: